 - Fellowship opportunities

-As of 2016 the “Share the La Crosse Experience” campaign has raised nearly $9.1million in its first four years.
+As of December 2018, the “Share the La Crosse Experience” campaign has raised nearly $15.51 million of it's $15 million goal.
 This means:

 - This is double what was available for students before the campaign began in 2012.